Eontec/eontec.github.io/_posts/2023-06-11-Black-Guild-V2C23.md

 Tl Note: We've officially caught up with the author, which isn't bad, because I'm also going back to school this week(Wish I didn't need this degree).
 Slowing down isn't really a bad idea, unless I pick up another novel...
 Really in line with the title of the chapter...
+Edit literally before basically any of you even saw it: The author has posted two more chapters on another site, maybe she'll add them to syosetu later, maybe she won't, translation continues

 ##### [Previous Chapter]({% link _posts/2023-06-11-Black-Guild-V2C22.md %}) \| [Next Chapter]